Undergraduate policies

 Concurrent degrees

 Watts College of Public Service and Community Solutions supports students who wish to pursue concurrent degrees.
 Students earn a separate diploma for each degree.
-Degrees may not be too closely related and will be reviewed by an academic advisor during the approval process.
+Degrees may not be too closely related and are reviewed by an academic advisor during the approval process.

 Reinstatement/readmission